mne-tools/mne-python/doc/overview/governance.rst

 repositories.
 In general, all Project decisions are made through consensus among the Core Developers with input from the Community.

-While this approach has served us well, as the Project grows, we see a need for a more formal governance model.
+While this approach has served us well, as the Project grows we see a need for a more formal governance model.
 The MNE-Python Core Developers expressed a preference for a leadership model which includes a BDFL (Benevolent Dictator for Life).
 Therefore, moving forward The Project leadership will consist of a